cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 visible.
 On Palm OS 3.5 and above it is sufficient to switch the launcher category.

-On rare occasions the installation catches PalmOS on the wrong foot and crashes the emulator.
+On rare occasions the installation may catch PalmOS on the wrong foot and crash the emulator.
 In this case you can simply resume the session and retry the installation.
 Installing while the launcher is open is generally safe.